waxbetty/Sushi-fork-1/readme.md

 }
 ```

+Note: we are using the [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) CSS property to blur the background image.

 Note - it becomes more difficult for the user to close the popover.

 ### Using Event Delegation

 This will be the final iteration of this script.

 It common to use what is known as _event delegation_ in JavaScript.

-Event Delegation refers to the process of using the browser's native event propagation or "bubbling" to handle events at a higher level in the DOM than the element on which the event originated.
+Event Delegation refers to the process of using the browser's native event propagation or "bubbling" to listen for and handle events at a higher level in the DOM.

+This is different than attaching a listener to the element on which the event originated as we listen for events on the entire document.

 Events "bubble up" from the targeted element to their parent elements and all the way up through their ancestors and eventually to the document and window - the highest levels of a page.